oliverwkim/oliverwkim.github.io/_drafts/2021-02-03-what-do-economists-have-to-do-with-development.md

 Land reform and industrial policy.

+Of the crop of foreign advisors, two figures stand out.

 Wolf Ladejinsky, who had grown up in Ukraine and fled the Soviets as a boy, was.
-He gave key technical advice to MacArthur, including advocating for land _redistribution_ as opposed to just rent reduction.
+During the Occupation of Japan, he gave key technical advice to MacArthur, including advocating for land _redistribution_ as opposed to just rent reduction.

-A similar figure is Albert Winsemius
+A similar figure is Albert Winsemius, a Dutch UN advisor who was dispatched to Singapore in 1960.

 But for every Ladejinsky and Winsemius, there was a Walt Rostow or a group of Berkeley Boys.